 Hollie Marston is the network director, responsible for nurturing the vitality of our network of regional collaboratives.
 She is experienced in facilitating communities of practice and enjoys creating spaces for changemakers to accelerate collaborative innovation and learning.
 Prior to joining the National Fund, Hollie spent 10 years at FSG, a strategy consulting firm, where she deepened her knowledge of systems change, engaged community foundations in advancing impact, led the Retail Opportunity Network of workforce organizations, and supported a community of employers advancing job quality through Talent Rewire.
 Prior to FSG, Hollie worked within the field of socially responsible investing, assessing company practice on a variety of social and environmental metrics.

-Kanny Morgan is program associate at the National Fund, where she works closely with program directors on various initiatives and also supports the director of evaluation and learning.
+Kanny Morgan is program manager at the National Fund, where she works closely with program staff to support learning and evaluation.
 Prior to joining the National Fund, Kanny gained experience working in workforce development and public policy, both at the local and national level, as a research intern with the Metropolitan Policy Program at the Brookings Institution and as a project coordinator with the Sonoma County Economic Development Board and Workforce Investment Board.
 Kanny earned a bachelor’s degree in economics with a minor in entrepreneurship from the University of North Carolina at Chapel Hill.

 Jonathan Osei is program associate at the National Fund, where he works closely with the director of evaluation and learning to support systems change initiatives and evaluation activities.
 Prior to joining the National Fund, Jonathan gained experience working public policy advocacy, community development, and economic empowerment at the local level as a coordinator with Community Empowerment Fund and StepUp Durham and at the national level as an intern with National Community Reinvestment Coalition.
 Jonathan earned a bachelor's degree in public policy with a minor in economics from Duke University.